iivanoo/covid-apps-observer/data/data_ca/reports/resources/ca.gc.hcsc.canada.stopcovid___1.1.2/report.md

 <img src="2_star_reviews_wordcloud.png" alt="ca.gc.hcsc.canada.stopcovid 2 reviews"/>
 </p>

-> Doesn't sound reliable.
-But Idk.
-So...<br> :date: __2020-11-30 01:56:06__

-> Uninstalling.
-Have had it for a few months but it's pointless since not reporting in BC :/<br> :date: __2020-11-29 23:46:25__
+> My daughter has had four notifications.
+She works from home, has groceries delivered and only goes out to walk her dog.
+No one she knows of has had a positive test.
+After two tests of herself and her family she no longer reacts to notifications.
+This sounds like another problem with th app.<br> :date: __2020-12-05 02:24:00__

+> Turning bluetooth off and back on disables the app, at least on my device.
+I need to open the app and reactivate it manually everytime bluetooth has been disabled momentarily.<br> :date: __2020-12-04 19:24:33__

+> I checked my logs today and they only show as having checked at the precise time of opening the app, no other times in the past 2 weeks.
+Before I checked the logs I made sure that the app is up to date, that was done a bit over a week ago.
+The phone has been rebooted since the update yet nothing shows in the logs until I opened the app.
+Over the last two weeks I know for certain that I have been around other people who have the app installed.
+How often should I see it checking?<br> :date: __2020-12-04 16:30:34__

+> I never received alert via this app that there was an update.
+I read CBC news story that alerted me to check Google Play Store for update!!!
+NOT GOOD ENOUGH!!!<br> :date: __2020-12-04 15:06:54__

+> When I open it, it says last checked 125 hours ago.
+If I go into google settings it says it checked this morning.
+Not sure which info to believe (I checked the App store and it appears i already have the update).<br> :date: __2020-12-04 14:30:19__

+> It is an okay app, but needs improvement.
+You shouldn't have to be around someone with Covid for 15 minutes or longer before the app detects a Covid positive person.
+The app should detect a Covid positive person close to you within 1 or 2 minutes, reducing your exposure time to the infected person.<br> :date: __2020-12-04 12:58:59__

+> The most recent (Nov 20) fix to address the complete lack of exposure checks has again stopped working.
+It checked for a day or two and now hasn't checked since November 29th.
+The worst part of that is that the record of exposure checks made by the app is hidden in settings>Google settings so most people probably assume it's just working, like I did.
+You can't easily tell unless you happen to go looking to make sure.
+But if it's not working, you're potentially exposed without knowing it.<br> :date: __2020-12-04 12:27:35__

+> Low database makes it ineffective.<br> :date: __2020-12-03 00:31:22__

-> I had to fight to connect with real developers.
+> Part 1: I had to fight to connect with real developers.
 No real tech support at that time.
 They seem to have broadened the phones it works on.
 But the underlying concept of privacy during a pandemic is completely misguided.
-Also - sick or worried people should NOT be expected to report positive results; only 5% remember to so.
+Also - sick or worried people should NOT be expected to report positive results; only 5% remember to do so.
 App also assumes that we all have data plans and Bluetooth always on.
-Almost a total failure especially with so many flouting rules.<br> :date: __2020-11-28 22:26:59__

-> Didn't tell me about a possible exposure to covid-19<br> :date: __2020-11-27 10:05:17__

-> The way it works to allow full anonimity is quite interesting.
-However it burns through the battery way too fast.
-I uninstalled it.
-I would be more than happy to use it again if they get a better way to save battery.<br> :date: __2020-11-24 16:15:08__

-> I understand that no news is good news...but as with ANY relationship.....communication is key....food for thought...<br> :date: __2020-11-24 04:07:53__

-> The app is NOT automatically checking for exposure on some Android devices and as such it may not warn you.
-You should still install it, but the developers need to fix this issue...<br> :date: __2020-11-23 22:43:51__

-> Works great on my Pixel 3 XL, however it doesn't work on my Pixel 1.
-It says unsupported.
-Is there a list of supported/unsupported phones?<br> :date: __2020-11-22 23:31:39__

-> Im having problem with going In the app. it keeps saying Error and logs out. can i get some help.
-Thanks Bye<br> :date: __2020-11-21 20:40:46__

-> Been using this since day one.
-Finally frustrated enough to write my review.
-Really upsetting that this causes interference with other bluetooth uses of my phone, specifically my headset for hands-free calling.
-Sometimes im the middle of a call, or while getting navigation instructions while driving.
-I'm continuously having to reset my bluetooth in order to work around this poorly programmed monstrosity.
-If I had any alternative, I'd be using that instead.<br> :date: __2020-11-21 02:02:40__
+Part 2: They've responded, and say we need to go online with the PHONE every day.
+They lack a grasp of the basic fact that not everyone has a data plan - so those who don't are being told to go to a wifi zone (maybe indoors) every day - even though in a pandemic we should be staying OUT of public places as much as possible.
+I really wanted to participate in this app, but when only 5% of those who have it actually use it properly, it is almost a total technology and public health failure.
+I see the lost potential of masks (a simple partial solution) and an app (a complex partial solution) being a combined failure of public health.<br> :date: __2020-12-02 23:46:36__

+> Where can I find if and how many exposure checks the app has done?
+People are mentioning this but there's no settings within the app?
+Because I was with a friend who tested positive and sent her info thru the app and I got nothing!<br> :date: __2020-11-30 17:32:59__